-Eight of your 48 MSI credits must also meet the requirements of the Practical Engagement Program (PEP).
-You fulfill the PEP requirement through credit-based internships or through experiential learning within select SI courses.
+Six of your 48 MSI credits must also meet the requirements of the Practical Engagement Program (PEP).
+You fulfill the PEP requirement through credit-based internships.
 Visit the PEP page for additional details.

 You must complete a minimum of 3 and a maximum of 6 cognate credits (graduate level coursework outside of SI or cross-listed with another department as long as SI is NOT the home department) with a grade of B- or better.
 Learn more and see a list of SI student recommended cognate courses.